Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Getting your toddler outside promotes their cognitive development and motor skills.
 Try to instill a love of nature in your kid at a young age.

-Try to carve a few minutes every day to go play catch, throw or kick a ball.
+Try to carve a few minutes daily to play catch, throw or kick a ball.

-You can also explore the night sky with them or simply take a stroll around the neighborhood.
+You can also explore the night sky with them or stroll around the neighborhood.

 Take them to the park or playground whenever you can.